 “You always make me buy things I don’t want,” Frances complained.
 “I bought you the doll,” her mother reminded her gently, “because I wanted you to have something nice.”

 “Frederick’s Fables: A Treasury of 16 Favorite Leo Lionni Stories.”

 In “Frederick’s Fables: A Treasury of 16 Favorite Leo Lionni Stories,” you’ll find 16 of the author’s most beloved stories.
 Each is about animals and contains lessons on money, friendship, honesty, and generosity.
 Some are about sharing, kindness, and self-control as well.

 The book includes stories such as “When Will I Be Loved?” which explores how difficult it is to give something away when you want it so much yourself.

-“A Drop Too Much ”shows how easy it can be to lose your temper when someone does something irritating Frederick’s Beautiful Garden” illustrates that sometimes you have to work hard for what you enter.
+“A Drop Too Much” shows how easy it can be to lose your temper when someone does something irritating.
+On the other hand, Frederick’s Beautiful Garden” illustrates that sometimes you must work hard for what you enter.

 This book is a great way to introduce the concept of self-employment and the importance of doing what you love.
 It’s also a great jumping-off point for learning more about art, illustration, and design careers.

 This book is full of colorful photos, fun facts, and inspiration.

 “Alexander, Who Used to Be Rich Last Sunday.”